DFE-Digital/get-into-teaching-app/app/views/content/what-is-qts.md

     - content/train-to-be-a-teacher/promos/mailing-list-promo-qts
 inset_text:
   international-content:
     text: If you qualified as a teacher outside the UK, you can  teach in England for up to 4 years without QTS.
+However, having QTS may improve your chances at getting a teaching job in England.
     color: grey
 keywords:
   - PGCE